How to Optimize for Generative AI: The Ultimate Playbook for Visibility

 Case Study 1: The Fashion Retailer Who Bridged an AI Knowledge Gap

 A mid-sized fashion brand (let’s call them StylishCo) discovered an interesting discrepancy: they ranked #1 on Google for “ethical leather jackets” (thanks to a well-SEO’d blog post and product line), but when users asked ChatGPT or Bing’s AI for “ethical jacket brands”, StylishCo never appeared.
 Instead, the AI would mention other brands known for sustainability.
 This was a wake-up call, despite their SEO win, the AI didn’t “recognize” StylishCo as an authority in ethical fashion, likely because the brand wasn’t explicitly mentioned in broader context (news articles, Wikipedia, etc.) about ethical brands.
 To fix this, StylishCo launched a Generative AI optimization campaign.
 They revamped their content to emphasize their sustainable practices, got featured in a couple of eco-fashion online magazines, and even collaborated with a nonprofit that added them to a published list of ethical companies.
 A few months later, StylishCo started getting mentions in AI responses.
 The next time someone asked the AI for ethical leather alternatives, StylishCo was listed as a recommended brand.
 Result: Not only did they sustain their Google ranking, but now they also captured a share of the AI-driven queries, leading to an uptick in referral traffic from AI citations and an overall boost in brand awareness.
+They went from winning in SEO to winning AI share of voice for ethical fashion queries.
 This example mirrors real analyses where a brand won on SEO but initially lost in AI results due to weak association with the topic and shows that with targeted authority building, you can turn that around.

 Case Study 2: B2B SaaS Using AI Assisted Content Creation to 20× Traffic